Laim/AVPUB/README.md

 The [discussions](https://github.com/Laim/AVPUB/discussions) tab is a great place to discuss potential ideas you have and getting feedback from others before opening a feature request.
 There's also a helpful Q&A section if you have any questions you want answered, that isn't a bug report.

 ## Contributing
-AssetVault is currently closed-source and is not open to code contributions, but this may change in the future so keep an eye out on [announcements](https://github.com/Laim/AVPUB/discussions/categories/announcements)!
+AssetCore is currently closed-source and is not open to code contributions, but this may change in the future so keep an eye out on [announcements](https://github.com/Laim/AVPUB/discussions/categories/announcements)!